27 Electrical's Blog

 Democracy and dictatorship have failed to deliver in our country.
 Democracy is an object of the elite while dictatorship is destined towards an end.
 Whenever a dictator takes over, the democrats want to see his back.
 While, a democracy has never survived its intended tenure.

-the greatest.
+It is not hidden from anyone how Iqbal has criticized nationalism.
+Of the greatest idols present in Ka'aba, at the time of ignorance, Hubal was the greatest.
 Today's Hubal is nationalism.
 It is a cancer for this Ummah and Muslims.
 We shouldn't be fighting, then, for democracy should we?
 We'd rather be fighting for the restoration of a single Islamic government.
 "Islamic" would have caused some goosebumps to rise up.
 Now, by the "Islamic Government" I mean the following (at least):-

-1. Freedom of movement (no passports, no borders).
+- Freedom of movement (no passports, no borders).

-2. Single Economy (based on the Islamic standards of Gold and Silver plus no to Interest in all its forms.
+- Single Economy (based on the Islamic standards of Gold and Silver plus no to Interest in all its forms.
 The earth's resources are Muslim property).

-3. Single Military (Pakistan's military supremacy should be useful to the Palestinians, Chechans, Somalians etc. etc. The Nuclear Bomb is surely, an "Islamic Bomb").
+- Single Military (Pakistan's military supremacy should be useful to the Palestinians, Chechans, Somalians etc. etc. The Nuclear Bomb is surely, an "Islamic Bomb").

-4. Single Foreign Policy (never repeat - NEVER - what we did to the Palestinians living in Gaza in Dec.
+- Single Foreign Policy (never repeat - NEVER - what we did to the Palestinians living in Gaza in Dec.
 2008).

 So, am I discouraging anyone from going to the Long March?
 No. Join the March for some Rule of Law.